hump-coder/esp32-mqtt-zonecontroller/README.md

 pio device monitor # optional serial monitor
 ```

+You can also run `scripts/setup.sh` for a one-off build which copies the example configuration and uses the `PIO_BOARD` environment variable if set.

-The project targets the `esp32dev` board using the Arduino framework.
-See `platformio.ini` for details.
+The provided `platformio.ini` targets the `esp32dev` board using the Arduino framework.
+If you have a different ESP32 based board set the `board` option accordingly or export `PIO_BOARD=<your-board>` before running PlatformIO.
+See `platformio.ini` for valid board IDs.

 ### OTA Updates